 While specific project outcomes remain confidential, the development and application of the "Time Loop" and "Feeling Cues" methods provided valuable frameworks for exploring future-facing user needs in a nuanced way.

 These methods allowed us to move beyond current usage patterns and delve into how Facebook Home could proactively integrate into users' lives based on temporal context and emotional state, generating rich qualitative data even when exploring abstract future possibilities.
-They represent adaptable techniques for generative research in product development.

 Skills & Methods Demonstrated

-Impact: Stakeholder Presentation • Product Strategy • Cross-Functional Collaboration
+Stakeholder Presentation, Product Strategy, Cross-Functional Collaboration